emacs-php/php-mode/README.md

 ## Constants

-Every magic constant and predefined constant listed on the official PHP site is included in syntax highlighted.
+Syntax highlighting includes every magic constant and predefined constant listed on the official PHP site.
+However, some constants from specific extensions are not currently included.

 ## Traits, Interfaces, and Namespaces